 As a school, we seek to admit talented and motivated students, regardless of family resources.
-And we believe that economic diversity enriches the educational opportunities for all our families.
+We believe that economic diversity enriches the educational opportunities for all of our families.
 Therefore, families who feel the full tuition cost is out of their reach should not hesitate to visit or apply to the school.
 We are here to help you determine the best options for your family with this very important educational investment.
-For the 2016-2017 school year, Episcopal provided over $1.4 million in need base financial aid to qualifying families.
-Financial aid is granted to families on the basis of demonstrated need through the use of School and Student Service for Financial Aid (SSS).
+For the 2018-2019 school year, Episcopal provided over $1.4 million in need-based financial aid to qualifying families.
+Financial aid is granted to families on the basis of demonstrated need through the use of School and Student Services for Financial Aid (SSS).
 In using SSS, Episcopal follows the Principles of Good Practice outlined by the National Association of Independent Schools (NAIS):

 - Financial aid awards will be made without regard to race, nationality, or ethnic origin.